 Reduce workplace injuries and accidents

-We have a vision to become an injury-free organisation which means zero fatalities, zero injuries, zero motor vehicle incidents, zero process incidents, and zero tolerance of unsafe behaviour and practices.
-In 2017, our total recordable frequency rate (TRFR) reduced by 80% compared to 2008 baseline for accidents in the factories and offices.
-This was driven by the continuous focus on safety in our world class manufacturing programme.
-In 2017, our leaders championed the ongoing ‘Motor On, Mobile Off’ campaign throughout the business to ban the use of hand-held and hands-free mobile phones while driving.
+We have the vision to become an injury-free organisation i.e. zero: fatalities, injuries, motor vehicle incidents, process incidents, and tolerance of unsafe behaviour and practices.
+In 2018, our Total Recordable Frequency Rate (TRFR) reduced by 82% compared to the 2008 baseline for accidents in the factories and offices.

 Opportunities for women